Playing protected content with Nagra CONNECT - Android

 These are outside the scope of Bitmovin’s integration but are included here because they are required to obtain certain authorization tokens needed to successfully request DRM licenses from the Nagra backend.

-Please refer to Nagra’s own documentation portal or contact your Nagra representatives for detailed information about these application-to-backend interactions.
+Please refer to Nagra’s documentation portal or contact your Nagra representatives for detailed information about these application-to-backend interactions.

 1. Authorization